Carolinechettri/google_analytics_data/README.md

 **📈 Business Questions Explored**

-Conversion funnel performance by device category (page_view → add_to_cart → purchase)
+Conversion funnel performance by device category

 Top landing pages by add_to_cart events and by daily traffic